entity-framework-relaciones-muchos-a-muchos

 Custom options to adjust the behavior of the data model in Entity Framework Core.

-The names of the columns in an automatically generated join table for a many-to-many relationship are defined.
+Defines the column names in an automatically generated join table for a many-to-many relationship.

 modelBuilder.Entity<Student>()